goodnessibeh/ai_job_applier/README.md

 ## Usage Guide

+### Regular Users

 1. **Upload Resume**: Start by uploading your resume on the Resume Upload page
 2. **Search for Jobs**: Use the search filters to find jobs that match your skills and preferences
 3. **View Job Details**: Examine job details to determine if it's a good fit
 4. **Apply to Jobs**: Use the AI-assisted application process to generate and submit applications
 5. **Track Applications**: View your application history to keep track of submitted applications
+6. **Email Notifications**: Receive email updates when your applications are submitted (if enabled)
+7. **User Settings**: Configure your application preferences and daily application limits

+### Admin Users

+1. **Admin Dashboard**: Access the admin dashboard to view system statistics and user activity
+2. **System Configuration**: Configure global settings like API keys, SMTP server, and application limits
+3. **Email Setup**: Set up the SMTP server for email notifications and test the connection
+4. **User Management**: View and manage user accounts and their application histories
+5. **Application Reports**: Generate reports on application trends and success rates

 ## Limitations